Search icon

 ArrowUpGrey icon

-PDI is a process of a thorough inspection of a vehicle for any defects, damages or component malfunction.
-It applies to both a brand new and used car.
+PDI in the car is a process of a thorough inspection of a vehicle for any defects, damages, or component malfunctions.
+It applies to both a brand-new and a used car.
 It is a Standard Operating Procedure (SOP) when purchasing a new vehicle from a dealership.
-But what if you are buying a second-hand car for a seller?
+But what if you are buying a second-hand car from a seller?
 The process remains the same for a used vehicle purchase.
 However, it may require a meticulous inspection due to the fact that it is a second-hand car.

 You can inspect the vehicle by yourself before making your purchase decision.
-In the following sections of this article, we discuss the various aspects of PDI that you should be aware of while inspecting a used car.
+In the following sections of this article, we discuss the various aspects of PDI for a car that you should be aware of while inspecting a used car.

 The first thing to do while buying a used car is to examine the vehicle's exterior.
 To do that, examine the car in an open and well-lit space.
 It's better to carry out the checks during the daytime when the light is bright enough to spot any scratches, dents, etc.